PopovEvgeniy/fastwiper/readme.txt

                                 FAST WIPER

-                Free space-wiping tool by Popov Evgeniy Alekseyevich
+                Free space wiping tool by Popov Evgeniy Alekseyevich

-                           Version 1.1.0.1
+                           Version 1.1.1
-System requirement
+System requirements

 Operating system: Microsoft Windows NT 4.0 or higher
 1 megabyte of free RAM

 Program description

-This program lets you wipe free space on storage media.
-It will wipe by zero bytes.
+This program lets you wipe the free space on a storage media.
+It will be wiped by zero bytes.
-Deleted files can't be recovered with special software after finishing wiping free space.
+A deleted file can't be recovered with special software after finishing wiping the free space.

 License

-This program is distributed under GNU GENERAL PUBLIC LICENSE.
+This program is distributed under the GNU GENERAL PUBLIC LICENSE.

 Usage program

 This software is a console/text interface program.
-It takes the amount of wipe pass and drive letter (for example: c) as a command-line argument.
+It takes the amount of the wipe passes and a drive letter (for example: c) as the command-line arguments.
 The amount of wipe pass is an optional argument.
-The amount of wipe pass is 1 by default.
+It is 1 by default.

-Recommend the amount of wipe pass
+Recommended amount of wipe passes

-Recommend the amount of wipe pass to depend on your paranoia level. ;) Wipe time also depends on the amount of wipe pass.
+The recommended amount of the wipe passes depends on your paranoia level. ;) The wipe time also depends on the amount of wipe passes.

 1 - Normal for most cases.
 3 - Securely destroy important evidence.
-5 or more - Total destroy all shit.
-Also recommend for old hard drives.
+5 or more - Total destroy all data.
+Also recommended for old hard drives.

 File system compatibility